-Remuneration of top executives and tax-beneficial arrangements related to high remuneration continue to be topics subject to sharp discussion in the Finnish media and by politicians, even in cases where there is no question that such an arrangement is legally acceptable.
+Remuneration of top executives and tax-beneficial arrangements relating to high remuneration continue to be topics subject to sharp discussion in the Finnish media and by politicians, even in cases where there is no question that such an arrangement is legally acceptable.
 Furthermore, transparency of executive remuneration programmes in listed companies has increased as the remuneration policy needs to be presented to the annual general meeting at least every four years.
-In addition, the remuneration report stating the remuneration paid and due for the financial year need to be presented to the annual general meeting each year.
-Another interesting development is the recent case law of Finnish courts regarding the applicability of non-competition obligations.
-Based on Finnish Supreme Court precedent, a non-competition obligation restricting an executive from pursuing a career in a competing business after his or her executive contract has ended needs to be drafted carefully to protect the relevant business interests and know-how of the company that he or she previously worked at, which cannot be protected by other less restrictive methods (e.g., a confidentiality undertaking).
-Following the expected legal amendments imposing an obligation to pay compensation for the duration of the non-competition undertaking, employers are also likely to consider more carefully whether the enforcement of a restricted period is essential for the protection of the employer's interests.
+In addition, the remuneration report stating the remuneration paid and due for the financial year needs to be presented to the annual general meeting each year.
+Going forward, corporate sustainability-related criteria in variable remuneration can be expected to gain more prominence and scrutiny in line with the increased interest in the topic from different stakeholders.
+Another interesting change is the recent legal amendment imposing an obligation to pay compensation for the duration of the non-competition undertaking.
+This has already made employers consider more carefully whether the enforcement of a restricted period is essential for the protection of the employer's interests.